The 7 km return walking trail to Little Marley Beach from Wattamolla is one of the best walking trails in Royal National Park.

 From the dam, the walking track continues mostly on a metal boardwalk heading towards the coastline.

-The bush landscape along this stretch is quite pretty, with lots of colourful birds that are very active there as well.
+The bush landscape along this stretch is quite pretty, with many colourful birds that are very active there.

 2. Cliff Walk